Are you searching for a credit card debt settlement program?

 Using our earlier figure of $40,000 in credit card debt paying 18% interest and making payments of $1,200 a month we can see how the costs come out under a credit counseling program.
 You could possibly get the interest rate reduced to an average of 10% and set up a payment plan for 60 months.
 Using a credit card debt calculator we can determine that you would now be paying $850 a month and a total interest of $10,993.
 The total of payments and interest then would be $50,993 to be debt free in five years.

-Asset Protection and Debt Resolution
+Asset Protection and Debt Resolution is Not a Debt Settlement Plan

 The final option we will review when considering the true Cost to get out of debt is asset protection and debt resolution.
 There are variables that determine the actual cost of this option but we will use the following assumptions: You are current on your credit card debt; have some available credit left on your cards; can afford to make small monthly payments; and live in a state where wages can be garnished.